 Janaka was the King of Mithila who ruled over the Videha kingdom in the 7th century.
 The ruler of Videha was called Janaka, and the real name of King Janaka was Seeradhwaja.
-With his wife Sunaina, Janaka was childless, but once while plowing the field as part of a ritual, they found a baby girl.
+Janaka was childless with his wife Sunaina, but once while plowing the field as part of a ritual, they found a baby girl.
 Baby girl was believed to be the daughter of the Earth and named her Sita, raised by king Janaka and his wife.

 Janaka – An Enlightened Ruler

 Apart from running his country as a King, Janaka was also a true seeker.
 He was an enlightened king, and it was a blessing for the people of Mithila to be ruled by the enlightened one.
 King Janaka had Lord Shiva’s bow, which was later used to choose the best husband for his daughter, Sita.
 The one who could lift the bow was chosen as a worthy personality who could take care of Sita.
 The bow was not an ordinary bow, and no ordinary person could lift it and tie the string to the other end except Sita.
 However, Lord Rama successfully lifted the bow, and that’s how Sita got married to Lord Rama.

 Sage Ashtavakra – Guru of King Janaka

 Once King Janaka met a 12-year-old boy named Ashtavakra who had a crippled body.
 Ashtavakra’s father was a great Pandit “Hindu Priest” in King Janaka’s kingdom.
 He was cursed by his father to have defects in his body.
 Ashtavakra means having eight bends in the body, “Ashta” is eight, and “vakra” means to bend.

 Ashtavakra is considered one of the greatest Guru on the planet who caused a huge spiritual movement.
 He got all the knowledge about the Vedas and Sastras when he was inside his mother’s womb.